nitin-jotwani/frontend-interview-preparation/readme.md

 # Interview Preparation Guidelines & Sources
 This is my journey - how I started preparing for interviews.
 Initially, it seems confusing how and what to start actually!
 So, thought to make this guide. :) <br>

-`Note:` Whatever is written is written as per my understanding's and observation's during preparation.

 ## How to start?
 1. Start from the basics.
 Brush up your `JS` well enough.
 2. Cover up Data Structures main topics like sorting, searching, binary tree algorithms only for a now.